SJUACM/How-To-Use-Git-And-Github/README.md

 - You can also **fork** repositories from one user’s account to another.
 This enables you to take a project that you don’t have write access to and modify it under your own account.
 If you make changes you’d like to share, you can send a notification called a **pull request** to the original owner.
 That user can then, with a click of a button, merge the changes found in your repo with the original repo.

-## How to Push your Projects onto Github
+## How to Upload your Projects onto Github

 - By uploading your projects onto Github, you can easily keep track of all the changes to your files and source code and have the ability to go back to a previous version of your project.
 It can serve as a backup for files since it is all hosted online and it is a great way to showcase your talents to other developers and contribute to an open-source community.